jebjebs/McBonalds-Chatbot/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

 <img width="751" alt="image" src="https://user-images.githubusercontent.com/58137977/232091538-dfeb9f09-ed0a-4c8d-8437-b0816b7bec01.png">

+## Editing responses
+You can edit the responses that the chatbot makes by going to `ChatWindow.js` and editing the _responses_ array.
+You can also add a response to a given category and the chatbot will randomly choose which response to give to the customer.